Quite suddenly, in the middle of her conversation with The Forty-Five, Jordana is quite literally enveloped by a brigade of tiny creatures.

 Based in Wichita, Kansas, Jordana made and released her 2019 debut album ‘Classical Notions of Happiness’ from her bedroom – dissecting isolation and the ache of grief atop minimal lo-fi with a pop tinge.
 The record became a sleeper hit, and the 20-year-old later signed to New York indie Grand Jury.

-Since, Jordana’s music has become gutsier and sharper – and her forthcoming EP ‘Something to Say’ is a swaggering statement from the aspiring “multi-genre queen’.
+Since, Jordana’s music has become gutsier and sharper – and her 2020 EP ‘Something to Say’ is a swaggering statement from the aspiring “multi-genre queen’.

 You grew up in Maryland, but now you’re in Wichita.
 Do you know any weird bits of trivia about your hometown?